 Most of the advice offered for combating imposter syndrome is the same.
 It encourages women to look within, reinforcing the idea that we are at once the problem and the solution.
 Take this article, for example, which argues that you can fight against imposter syndrome by "owning your greatness", "articulating your strengths" and "making time for self-care".

 "Sometimes it’s just so overwhelming being around posh people and having nothing to relate to them with," she tells me.
 "The worst part is they don’t know.
 It’s not like you can start your first day with 'Hi, I’m working class so don’t talk to me about Marks and Spencer!'"

 "You just have to endure awkward conversations where colleagues assume you have these rich experiences like travelling or going to red brick universities," she continues.

-Samantha, 29, feels similarly after recently starting work on communications for a charity.
+Samantha, 29, feels similarly after recently moving from Liverpool to London to work on communications for a charity.
 "Yesterday I fully broke down crying because I feel so out of place and don’t know how to make friends with my colleagues," she says.
 "I feel like I have never had worse imposter syndrome."

 Samantha tells me that she’s felt pressure to completely conceal her class background.
 "It's really odd working in a space where everyone's lived experience is so vastly different from your own," she explains.
 "It makes me aware of what I say or do, like I'm going to slip up and reveal that I’m secretly ‘rough’ or something."